Home > All Recipes > Bread > Gluten Free Cinnamon Mini Pumpkin Bread

 • In a small mixing bowl, whisk together the oat flour, sweet rice flour, almond flour, tapioca flour, baking powder, salt, and pumpkin pie spice.

-6 tablespoons gluten free oat flour, 3 tablespoons sweet rice flour, 2 tablespoons blanched almond flour, 1 tablespoon tapioca flour, 1/2 teaspoon baking powder, 1/4 teaspoon salt, 1 teaspoon pumpkin pie spice
+6 tablespoons gluten free oat flour, 3 tablespoons sweet white rice flour, 2 tablespoons blanched almond flour, 1 tablespoon tapioca flour, 1/2 teaspoon baking powder, 1/4 teaspoon salt, 1 teaspoon pumpkin pie spice

 • In a medium mixing bowl, add the melted coconut oil and sugars.
 Whisk to combine.
 Then add the pumpkin, egg, and vanilla extract and whisk until smooth.